Slavery in Iran: Slave trade and supply

 The Habeshees were taken from the southern Abyssinian kingdom of Shoa engaged in conflicts with the Galla peoples along its borders, resulting in the capture of slaves.
 The trade routes stemming from these hostilities extended through Shoa, reaching the Red Sea coast at Roheita in the north and Tajura.
 Muslim Somalis actively participated in raiding Galla and Habesha groups, making significant contributions to the slave population, they utilized the ports of Zeila and Berbera for these endeavors.
 In contrast, slaves or supplies drawn by the northern Abyssinian Kingdom of Tigre were obtained through conflicts or wars with neighboring Gondar and Shoa, for its supply of slaves and primarily conducted its export trade through the port of Massowa.

+Oromo slave-girls were also exported from the Somali coast to Persia during this time.
+It is estimated that during the 19th century, more than two thousand slaves were shipped annually from the northern Somali coast to the Persian Gulf.
+In 1873, Oromo slaves were reportedly being exported from Zeila to the Persian gulf, with the females costing around 75$.
+Oromo slaves were also exported to Persia from the southern Somali Banadir ports.

 Shia Persians were seen as legitimate targets by Sunni Muslim Turkmens and Uzbek slave traders.
 Many were captured during the warfare between the Uzbeks and the Safavids, and in Turkmen slave raids to villages of northwestern Iran.
 A notorious slave market for captured Persian slaves was the Khivan slave trade, centered in the Khanate of Khiva from the 17th to the 19th centuries.